 Stages of Implementation

-The Dana Center recommends a four-stage process to implement mathematics pathways.
-We provide a brief description of each stage while its essential actions are outlined in the trajectory graphic below.
+The Dana Center recommends a four-stage process and ten essential actions to implement and scale mathematics pathways to normative practice.
+We provide a brief description of each stage while its essential actions are outlined in the graphic below.

-- Getting Started – leaders identify need, make commitment, and prepare to engage stakeholders through a leadership team.
+- Getting Started (Essential Actions 1-3) – leaders identify need, make commitment, and prepare to engage stakeholders through a leadership team.

-- Planning – cross-functional leadership team collects and reviews data to define the problem and establish goals.
+- Planning (Essential Actions 4-7) – cross-functional leadership team collects and reviews data to define the problem and establish goals.

-- Implementing – working groups and individuals follow the implementation plan under oversight of leadership team.
+- Implementing (Essential Actions 8-9) – working groups and individuals follow the implementation plan under oversight of leadership team.

-- Continuous Improvement – working groups and individuals follow evaluation and communications plans under oversight of leadership team.
+- Continuous Improvement (Essential Action 10) – working groups and individuals follow evaluation and communications plans under oversight of leadership team.